Amy S. Greenberg

 Click here for more information about Amy S. Greenberg.

-- A Wicked War: The 1846 U.S. Invasion of Mexico and America's First National Antiwar Movement
+- The 1846 U.S. Invasion of Mexico and Transformation of North America

 - Who's Afraid of a Little Empire?
 Anti-imperialism in Nineteenth-Century America

 - Abraham Lincoln and the U.S.-Mexican War: How a Freshman Congressman Gained National Attention by Opposing an Unjust War

 - Daughter of the U.S.-Mexican War: The Origins of the Daughters of the American Revolution in the 1846 Invasion of Mexico

 - The Rise and Fall of the Urban Volunteer Fire Company: Why Nineteenth-Century Citizens Chose to Pay for an Urban Service They Had Previously Received for Free